-(a) Defined Benefit Plan
+(a) Post-employment Defined Benefit Plan

 A defined benefit plan is a post-employment plan that defines an amount of post-employment benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and salary.
 The legal obligation for any benefits from this kind of post-employment plan remains with the Company, even if plan assets for funding the defined benefit plan have been acquired.
 Plan assets may include assets specifically designated to a long-term benefit fund, as well as qualifying insurance policies.

-In 2014 and 2013, the Company has only one qualified and regular employee, accordingly, the estimated cost of post-employment benefit was computed based on Republic Act (R.A.)
-No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing and Exchange Corporation (PDEX) rate, which management believes to be a reasonable approximation of the amount computed using projected unit credit method [see also Note 3.2(e)].
+In 2015 and 2014, the Company has only one qualified and regular employee.
+In 2014, the estimated cost of post-employment benefit was computed based on Republic Act (R.A.)
+No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing & Exchange Corporation (PDEx) rate that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
+In 2015, management availed the services of an independent actuary to estimate its post-employment defined benefit obligation in accordance with PAS 19 (Revised) and the provisions of R.A.
+7641.
+Management determined that there is no significant difference between the 2015 and 2014 valuations as the resulting amount is reasonable approximation to the amounts recognized as liability [see Note 3.2(e)].